drduh/YubiKey-Guide/README.md

 doas disklabel -h sd2
 ```

-Initialize the disk by creating an `a` partition with FS type `RAID` and size of 25 Megabytes:
+Create an `a` partition of FS type `RAID` and size of 25 Megabytes:

 ```console
 $ doas fdisk -giy sd2